 Step 1: Making the Fence

-I used two 3/4 inch plywood sandwiched together (glued).
+I used two 3-inch plywood sandwiched together (glued).
 Next, I ripped the plywood on the table saw to create a straight edge.
-The height can be as tall as you like, all preference.
+The height can be as tall as you like -- all personal preference.

 Step 2: Making the Miter Bar

-To make the miter bar I am going to use a digital caliper.
-This will help me measure and set the spacing for the table saw blade from the fence.
-Carefully rip the piece of wood using a push stick, and be sure to keep your hands and finger out the way.
+To make the miter bar, I am going to use a digital caliper.
+This will help me measure and set the spacing for the table-saw blade from the fence.
+Carefully, rip the piece of wood using a push stick, and be sure to keep your hands and fingers out the way.

 Step 3: Attaching the Miter Bar